Truth is Beauty

 Use this awesome tool to train your eye to see subtle changes in value and chroma within each hue.
 The accompanying text is thorough.
 Highly recommended.

-Color Revival: Understanding the 12 Season Color Analysis System (Volume 1)
+Color Revival: Understand the 12 Season Color System

 Not for the easily discouraged or easily bored.
 If you're detailed-oriented, obsessive, perfectionistic, thorough - if you're like me, basically - you will heart this book.
 Carla Mathis lets you categorize every part of your body and tells you how to dress it accordingly.
 You can use the punch-out color cards to create your own custom palette.